9 Places for Animal Safari Adventures in North Carolina

 3 Carolina Tiger RescuePittsboroSee on map

-Lions, tigers and bobcats are just three of the 20 species totaling nearly 90 exotic animals you’ll see up close.
-The Conservators Center focuses on education, conservation and rescue.
-And it also offers a variety of tours year-round, including some specifically for kids and families, as well as the Adult Twilight Tour (when you can see the nocturnal animals at play) during evenings from April through September.
+Lions, tigers and bobcats are just three of the 20 species totaling more than 70 exotic animals you’ll see up close.
+The Animal Park at the Conservators Center focuses on education, conservation and rescue.
+And it also offers a variety of tours year-round, including some specifically for kids and families, as well as seasonal tours.

 5 Grandfather Mountain